 NBS developed various water rate alternatives as requested by DWA staff over the course of this study.
 All rate structure alternatives were developed based on industry standards and cost-of-service principles.
 The fixed and volume-based charges were calculated based on the net revenue requirements, number of customer accounts, water consumption, and other information provided by staff.
-The rate alternative that will be implemented is ultimately the decision of DWA's Board of Directors.
+The information contained in this study provides guidance to the DWA Board of Directors, which is the decision-making authority in establishing the new water service rates.
 The following are the basic components included in this analysis:

-- Developing Functionalized Costs: The potable water system revenue requirements were "functionalized" into five categories: (1) commodity (or volume-based) costs; (2) recycled water costs; (3) fixed capacity costs; (4) customer service costs; and (5) fire protection costs. - Determining Revenue Requirements by Customer Class: Costs for each of these functional categories were then allocated to customer classes based on allocation factors, such as water consumption, peaking factors, and number of accounts by meter size.
+- Developing Functionalized Costs: The potable water system revenue requirements were "functionalized" into five categories: (1) commodity (or volume-based) costs; (2) recycled water costs; (3) fixed capacity costs; (4) customer service costs; and (5) fire protection costs.
+Recycled water is primarily a distribution system similar to, and operated by, the potable water utility staff and is therefore administratively considered part of the potable utility. - Determining Revenue Requirements by Customer Class: Costs for each of these functional categories were then allocated to customer classes based on allocation factors, such as water consumption, peaking factors, and number of accounts by meter size.
 The total revenue collected from each customer class was determined using these functional costs and allocation factors.
 For example: - ✓ Volume-related costs are allocated based on the water consumption for each class. - ✓ Fixed capacity costs are allocated based on peaking requirements. - ✓ Customer service costs are allocated based on number of meters.